ThePhilippeH/explainingCancerAI/README.md

 ### One Method Performs Better Than the Other

 In cases where one method performs better than the other, the results highlight the strengths and weaknesses of each model.
-YOLOv8 consistently provides precise and focused explanations, making it reliable for localizing lesions.
+YOLOv8 consistently provides precise and focused explanations, making it reliable for localizing lesions and showing stable interpretablity.
 ViT's global attention mechanism makes it effective for identifying broader patterns but less reliable for fine details.
-Swin Transformers balance between the two, capturing both structure and local variations, but sometimes get distracted by irrelevant features.
+Swin Transformers balance between the two, capturing both structure and local variations, identifying surprisingly fine details in low noise situation, but sometimes get distracted by irrelevant features.

 ## Conclusion

-Ths study compared the explainability of YOLOv8, ViT, and Swin Transformers in skin cancer detection using Grad-CAM and LIME.
+This study compared the explainability of YOLOv8, ViT, and Swin Transformers in skin cancer detection using Grad-CAM and LIME.
 The results show that YOLOv8 delivers precise and focused explanations, particularly strong in localizing lesions and resisting noise.
 ViT tends to highlight broader regions due to its global attention, making it effective for coarse patterns but less reliable for fine details.
 Swin strikes a balance between the two, capturing both structure and local variations, though sometimes distracted by irrelevant features.

 Grad-CAM generally produced more consistent spatial explanations, while LIME revealed each model’s sensitivity to perturbations.
 These findings suggest that model and method selection should be guided by clinical needs—whether prioritizing fine-grained localization or overall lesion structure.
 No single approach is best in all cases, and combining multiple models or explanation tools may offer more robust support in medical AI applications.

 ## Discussion
 The results provide valuable insights into the explainability of three different deep learning architectures for skin cancer detection.
 The differences in performance across models and explainability methods highlight the importance of selecting the right approach based on the specific requirements of the task at hand.
 One thing that should be mentioned is the bias of the dataset used.
 The HAM10000 dataset is a well-known benchmark for skin cancer detection, but it does not fully represent the diversity of real-world cases.
-Particularly it does not inculde any images with different skin hues.
+Particularly it does not include any images with different skin hues.
 Future work could involve testing these models on more diverse datasets to assess their generalizability and robustness to other types of skin.

 ## References